zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Cheryl says, “My lungs feel like they’ve closed up. ” Your “lungs” (lungs) are the organs in your body, the parts of your body, that bring in air and “expel” air, we would say, when you “inhale” (inhale) – when you pu t air into your lungs – and then you “exhale” (exhale) – when the air goes out of your lungs, when it is pushed out of your lungs.
 Cheryl says her lungs “fe el like they’ve closed up.”
 “To close up” normally means to no longer be open, but here it probably means something more like not having enough room to move or to expand.

 Russ says, “Maybe you should get that checked out.”
 “To get something checked (checked) out” means to have something looked at, i nvestigated.
 The phrasal verb “to check out” means to look at, to investigat e.
 We use the phrase “to get something checked out” typically when we’re talking  about some sort of medical issue – say, you have a hand that is been bothering  you, it hurts.
-Someone may say to you, “You should get that checked out,” mean ing you should go to a doctor or a nurse and have them look at it and make sure t here’s nothing wrong with you.
+Someone may say to you, “You should get that checked out,” mean ing you should go to a doctor or a nurse and have them look at it and make sure there’s nothing wrong with you.

 Russ says, “You could have asthma.”
 “Asthma” (asthm a) is a medical condition that makes it very difficult for people to breathe properly and easily.
 My older brothers had asthma and my father had asthma, quite  a serious case of asthma, actually.
 Cheryl says, “Do you really think so?
 My nasal passages have been stopped up, so I just thought I had a bad cold.” the word “nasal” (nasal) refers to